Width bounds and Steinhaus property for unit groups of continuous rings: Proofs of corollaries

 \begin{proof}[Proof of Corollary~\ref{corollary:inert}] The homeomorphism group $\Homeo(X)$ of any metrizable compact space $X$, endowed with the topology of uniform convergence, constitutes a separable topological group (see, e.g.,~\cite[I.9, Example~9.B 8), p.~60]{KechrisBook}).
 Any action of $\GL(R)$ by homeomorphisms on a non-empty metrizable compact space $X$ gives rise to a homomorphism from $\GL(R)$ to $\Homeo(X)$, which then has to be continuous with respect to the rank topology due to Theorem~\ref{theorem:194-Steinhaus}, wherefore the action is (jointly) continuous.
 Hence, the claim follows by~\cite[Corollary~1.6]{SchneiderGAFA}. \end{proof}

-\begin{proof}[Proof of Corollary~\ref{corollary:fixpoint}] \ref{corollary:fixpoint.exotic} Consider a unitary representation $\pi$ of $\GL(R)$ on a separable Hilbert space $H$, i.e., a homomorphism $\pi \colon \GL(R) \to \U(H)$ to the corresponding unitary group.
-The latter, equipped with the strong operator topology, constitutes a topological group, which is separable due to separability of $H$ (see, e.g.,~\cite[I.9, Example~9.B~6), p.~59]{KechrisBook}).
-Hence, $\pi$ is continuous with respect to the rank topology by Theorem~\ref{theorem:194-Steinhaus}.
-As the topological group $\GL(R)$ is exotic~\cite{CarderiThom}, thus $\pi$ is trivial.

-\ref{corollary:fixpoint.extremely.amenable} As explained in the proof of Corollary~\ref{corollary:inert}, our Theorem~\ref{theorem:194-Steinhaus} implies that every action of $\GL(R)$ by homeomorphisms on a metrizable compact space is continuous with respect to the rank topology.
-Since the topological group $\GL(R)$ is \emph{extremely amenable}~\cite{CarderiThom}, this entails the claim. \end{proof}
+\begin{proof}[Proof of Corollary~\ref{corollary:fixpoint}] Let $K$ be a finite field.
+As explained in the proof of Corollary~\ref{corollary:inert}, our Theorem~\ref{theorem:194-Steinhaus} implies that every action of $\GL(\M_{\infty}(K))$ by homeomorphisms on a metrizable compact space is continuous for the rank topology.
+Since the topological group $\GL(\M_{\infty}(K))$ is \emph{extremely amenable}~\cite{CarderiThom}, this entails the claim. \end{proof}